IBM/deploy-app-using-tekton-on-kubernetes/README.md

    us.icr.io/namespace-name/image-name:image-tag
 ```

-**Deploy the application** - Run the following commands.
+**Deploy the application**

+Run the following commands to deploy application on Kubernetes cluster.

 ```
   cd <downloaded-source-code-repository>/src

-  # To build and push it to IBM Cloud Container registry.
+  # Build and push it to IBM Cloud Container registry.
 Following command takes care of build and push to container registry and eliminates the overhead to run docker commands individually.
   ibmcloud cr build -t us.icr.io/test_s1/testapp:1.0 .

-  # To verify whether the image is available in container registry
+  # Verify whether the image is uploaded in the container registry
   ibmcloud cr images

   # Update deploy target in deploy.yaml